ALL VISITORS MUST HAVE AN ACCESS PASS OR GUIDED TOUR TICKET TO ENTER GHOST MUSHROOM LANE.

 ForestrySA was pleased to provide free entry to visitors for the 2017, 2018 and 2019 seasons, however, the labour intensive nature of the site means we now charge a small fee to enjoy Ghost Mushroom Lane.

 Ghost Mushroom Lane is a temporary, seasonal visitor site installed in a working pine plantation.

 The process of setting up and providing a safe, accessible, high-quality, visitor-ready site for duration of the eight week season is a labour intensive one for our team of operations, Ranger, office and communications staff.

 Our team spends hundreds of hours on tasks such as roadworks, track clearing, mushroom spotting, walking trail marking, information sign production and installation.
 We also work hard to keep visitors in the know with regular web and social media updates and ongoing media promotion.

 COVID-safe regulations also require extra record keeping and marshalling – Access Pass registration allows us to keep accurate visitor records in compliance with these regulations.

 And once the season comes to a close on 30 June, all visitor infrastructure is removed and put into storage and site remediation is carried out.

 Ghost Mushroom Lane also has a very positive flow-on effect for the Limestone Coast region as a whole.
-The unique experience has attracted more than 65,000 visitors during the last three seasons, drawing inter-state and international visitors during the tourism off-season – and in the cold, wet, dark of winter! – and creating significant media exposure.
+The unique experience has attracted tens of thousands of visitors during the last four seasons, drawing inter-state and international visitors during the tourism off-season – and in the cold, wet, dark of winter! – and creating significant media exposure.